trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 - A user logs in with username and password.
 The gateway forwards the request to the IAM service, which validates the credentials and returns a signed JWT.
-- The JWT carries the user ID, workspace, and roles as claims.
+- The JWT carries identity-binding claims only — user id (`sub`) and the workspace this credential authenticates to.
+No roles, no policy state.
+Per the IAM contract, all policy decisions go through `authorise`; the gateway never reads roles or other regime-internal state from the credential.
-- The gateway validates JWTs locally using the IAM service's public signing key — no service call needed on subsequent requests.
+- The gateway validates JWTs locally using the IAM service's public signing key — no service call needed for the authentication step;
+  authorisation calls remain per-request (cached per the contract's caching rules).
 - Token expiry is enforced by standard JWT validation at the time the request (or WebSocket connection) is made.
 - For long-lived WebSocket connections, the JWT is validated at connect